Skip to main content

 Tractor Beam Table

 Light: May affect up to Size 11 vehicles.
-Medium: May affect up to Size 28 vehicles.
-Heavy: May affect up to Size 44 vehicles.

 Example: Astrid uses a tractor beam to pin a smuggler ship in place for boarding.
 Flynn calls that “a terrible day.”
 Zayko calls it “the moment negotiations become very honest.”